More Than Sound - Music in Nier: Automata08 Sep 2017

 This is a nice little touch, but the coolest part is how the game transitions from a track to its hacking version.
 To begin hacking you have to hold down the Heavy Attack button.
 While doing this 9S shoots little beams into the target that fills a circle.
 Once the circle fills completely, hacking begins.
 Filling this circle normally happens quickly so it’s hard to tell but if you fill the circle a little and stop, you’ll notice the current track starts to “decay” into the chip-tune style analog that is about to play.
 This is easy to catch while hacking a locked door near the end of the game that takes about 45 seconds to hack into where its easier to notice the shift from Song of the Ancients - Atonement to its hacking version.

 Without significantly diving into what all this means it’s worth mentioning that during the first playthroughs we effectively play through the same story but through two different view points (same song, two different languages).
-Also the English version’s lyrics are relatively hopeful while the Japanese version is incredibly depressing.
+Worth noting that while the song sounds effectively the same the English version’s lyrics are relatively hopeful while the Japanese version is significantly more depressing.

 What an interesting game but even moreso, what a soundtrack!
 Hats off to Keiichi Okabe and his team.
 The soundtrack to Nier (PS3) is one of my favorites and Nier: Automata’s soundtrack brings such a different style to the table and is just as amazing!